Lana Wilson is an Emmy Award-winning and two-time Spirit Award-nominated director, writer, and producer based in New

-Her most recent film, The Departure (2017), about a punk-turned-Buddhist-priest in Japan, received extraordinary critical acclaim for being a poetic, profound, and moving exploration of what makes life worth living.
-The film premiered in competition at the 2017 Tribeca Film Festival, went on to play at festivals around the world, and was acquired by US distributor FilmRise.
+Her most recent film, The Departure (2017), about a punk-turned-priest in Japan, was critically acclaimed for being a poetic, profound, and moving exploration of what makes life worth living.
+The film premiered at the 2017 Tribeca Film Festival, played at festivals around the world, and was picked up for distribution by FilmRise.
 It was recently nominated for an Independent Spirit Award for Best Documentary.

 After Tiller was released in theaters in 50 US cities by Oscilloscope Laboratories.
 The film was named one of the five best documentaries of the year by the National Board of Review, and featured in “Best of 2013” lists in the LA Times, Village Voice, Indiewire, Artforum, and more.
 Flavorwire named it one of the “50 Best Documentaries of All Time.”
 It played at film festivals around the world, where it won awards including the Documentary Jury Prize at the Sarasota Film Festival and the Human Rights Award at Full Frame.
 In 2014 it was nationally broadcast on the acclaimed PBS documentary series POV.

 Wilson also works in television.
 She wrote and produced the premiere episode of the documentary miniseries I Am Rebel (2016), executive produced by Doug Liman (The Bourne Identity), Matt Wolf (Teenage), and National Geographic Studios, and was a story producer for several episodes of National Geographic’s Explorer.